rh-ecosystem-edge/nvidia-ci/README.md

    [RFC 6902](http://tools.ietf.org/html/rfc6902) (also see [kubectl patch](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_patch/)) - _optional_
 - `NFD_FALLBACK_CATALOGSOURCE_INDEX_IMAGE`:  custom redhat-operators catalogsource index image for NFD package - _required when deploying fallback custom NFD catalogsource_

+NVIDIA MIG parameters for the script are controlled by the following environment variables:
+- `NVIDIAGPU_SINGLE_MIG_PROFILE`: Index number, that chooses the MIG profile from list of available MIG profiles (e.g. 1g.5gb is usually referenced with index 0).
+If not specified, a valid random number is used.
+Typically values 0-5. - _optional_

 NVIDIA Network Operator-specific (NNO) parameters for the script are controlled by the following environment variables:
 - `NVIDIANETWORK_CATALOGSOURCE`: custom catalogsource to be used.
 If not specified, the default "certified-operators" catalog is used - _optional_
 - `NVIDIANETWORK_SUBSCRIPTION_CHANNEL`: specific subscription channel to be used.
 If not specified, the latest channel is used - _optional_